-Applicants are limited to organizations that are operated by a public agency, a nonprofit organization, or a combination of such agencies or organizations within the State of Georgia.
+Applicants are limited to organizations that received a FY2019 award, are operated by a public agency, a nonprofit organization, or a combination of such agencies or organizations within the State of Georgia.
+Service provision must be available to crime victims regardless of victims' participation in the criminal justice system and immigration status.
 Please note any award made pursuant to this solicitation is dependent upon the receipt and availability of federal grant awards and any requirements or conditions attached thereto.